hyperf/hyperf/docs/en/db/event.md

 ### Event Listener

-When you need to monitor all model events, you can easily customize the corresponding `Listener`, such as the listener of the model cache below.
-When the model is modified and deleted, the corresponding cache will be deleted.
+When you need to listen all model events, you can easily customize the corresponding `Listener`, such as the listener of the model cache below, when the model is modified and deleted, the corresponding cache will be deleted.

 ```php
 <?php
 declare(strict_types=1);

 namespace Hyperf\ModelCache\Listener;